 - VentureLoop: Job postings focused on venture-backed companies.

-- We Are Made in NY: An economic development initiative that supports the city’s vibrant tech community by highlighting job opportunities in the sector, celebrating the growing number of NYC-based digital companies, and providing access to resources and programs.
+- Digital NYC: An economic development initiative that supports the city’s vibrant tech community by highlighting job opportunities in the sector, celebrating the growing number of NYC-based digital companies, and providing access to resources and programs.

 Resources for Social Entrepreneurs

 - Ashoka: A global organization that identiﬁes and invests in leading social entrepreneurs